 HONKEYS: One of the most consistent waves of North Male Atoll off the island of Thanburudhoo, which is uninhabited.
 This is an excellent, long, world-class left-hander.
 The take-off is a steep outside peak called ‘Phantoms’, which slingshots into a very long, walled, super fast section called the ‘Pinnacles’.
 Rides are 100 to 150 meters.
 It is best on high tide with any wind from W to N and is only accessible by boat.

 JAILS: The break off the island Himmafushi, which used to have a jail on it.
-The jail has moved to a new one, but the name stays.
+The jail has moved to a new island, but the name stays.
 This wave is a perfect right-hand reef break with a big wack-able wall, and fast sections to get a few cover-ups.
 One of the most popular breaks due to the fact it isn’t a heavy wave, and is normally a little smaller than its cousin Honkeys across the channel.